luckyroll/luckyroll.github.io/README.md

 - The game runs on ETH Smart Contract, rewards are automatically calculated and transferred from Smart Contract.
 - The randome function is created by a randon hash of the transaction timestamp, the block difficulty and the random _seed that is a hash provided by random players.
 You can change the algo anytime you want by sending a new seed to the random function.

+HOW TO PLAY

+- Connect to Metamask (Mainnet Network)
+- Play

 @ Proudly made by Knowchain Team.